mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

-# Installing and Using Mujoco
+# Installing and Using MuJoCo

+MuJoCo is a free and open source physics engine that aims to facilitate research and development in robotics, biomechanics, graphics and animation, and other areas where fast and accurate simulation is needed.

+You can learn about MuJoCo here: [https://mujoco.org](https://mujoco.org).

-Whether you are installing on Engaging, SuperCloud, or Satori, you’ll first have to install the Mujoco binaries.
+Whether you are installing on Engaging or SuperCloud, you’ll first have to install the MuJoCo binaries.
 This process is the same on all systems.

-## Install the Mujoco Binaries
+## Install the MuJoCo Binaries

-First, install Mujoco itself somewhere in your home directory.
-This is as simple as downloading the Mujoco binaries, which can be found on their web page.
+First, install MuJoCo itself somewhere in your home directory.
+This is as simple as downloading the MuJoCo binaries, which can be found on their web page.
 For the release that you want, select the file that ends with “linux-x86_64.tar.gz”, for example for 2.3.0 select [mujoco-2.3.0-linux-x86_64.tar.gz](https://github.com/deepmind/mujoco/releases/download/2.3.0/mujoco-2.3.0-linux-x86_64.tar.gz).
 Right click, and copy the link address.
 Then you can download on one of the login nodes with the “wget” command, and untar:

 ```bash
 wget https://github.com/deepmind/mujoco/releases/download/2.3.0/mujoco-2.3.0-linux-x86_64.tar.gz
 tar -xzf mujoco-2.3.0-linux-x86_64.tar.gz
 ```

-In order for mujoco-py to find the Mujoco binaries, set the following paths:
+In order for mujoco-py to find the MuJoCo binaries, set the following paths:

 ```bash
 export MUJOCO_PY_MUJOCO_PATH=$HOME/path/to/mujoco230/
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$MUJOCO_PY_MUJOCO_PATH/bin
 ```

-## Mujoco on Engaging
+## MuJoCo on Engaging

 ### Install Dependency

-On Engaging, Mujoco requires an additional dependency, patchelf, that is very straightforward to install.
+On Engaging, MuJoCo requires an additional dependency, patchelf, that is very straightforward to install.
 First select a version on [this page](https://github.com/NixOS/patchelf/releases), right click the link that includes “-x86_64.tar.gz” and select “Copy link address” or similar.
 In this example I am using version 0.17.0.
 Then in a terminal on Engaging, create and go to the directory where you want to put the dependency and download the software with the wget or curl command and untar the download:

 ```bash
 cd path/to/mujoco/deps